viant/mcp/README.md

 ### Creating a Client

-You can connect to an MCP server over stdio, HTTP/SSE, or HTTP streaming.
+You can connect to an MCP server over stdio, HTTP/SSE, or HTTP streamable.

 - SSE client (simple):